-What’s a Demo Lesson for a Teaching Interview?< Back to the TEFL News
+What’s a Demo Lesson for a Teaching Interview?By Lisa Shockley

 Congratulations on being selected for a job interview to teach English online!
 In most cases, the online tutoring company will have you do a demo teaching lesson as part of the interview to determine if you’re a good fit for them and possibly to decide what your initial rate of pay should be.
 This is your chance to showcase your personality and your teaching skills!
 Here’s what you can expect during a demo lesson for a teaching interview and how can prepare to ace this important step.